NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 	Particle System implemented.
 	Zelda UI corrections.
 	Cutscene Placeholders added (Dialogues boxes to show some info of the game, at the moment).
 	BOW MECHANIC: hold Spacebar/B until reach the half of the bar to shoot an arrow.

+	*WARNING:* in this release, the player can not access to Pokemon World.

 v0.5 VERTICAL SLICE